twitter-archive/flockdb/doc/blog.md

 - Allow write operations to arrive out of order or be processed more than once.
 (Allow failures to result in redundant work rather than lost work.)

 FlockDB was the result.
-We've been using it exclusively for about 9 months now.
+We finished migrating to it about 9 months ago and never looked back.

 ## A valiant-er effort

 FlockDB is a database that stores graph data, but it isn't a database optimized for graph-traversal operations.
-Instead, it's optimized for very large adjacency lists, fast reads and writes, and page-able set arithmetic queries.
+Instead, it's optimized for very large [adjacency lists](http://en.wikipedia.org/wiki/Adjacency_list), fast reads and writes, and page-able set arithmetic queries.

 It stores graphs as sets of edges between nodes identified by 64-bit integers.
 For a social graph, these node IDs will be user IDs, but in a graph storing "favorite" tweets, the destination may be a